Job searching gets stressful — and sometimes, in the heat of the hunt, key details get overlooked.

 Bonus Tip

 Another section to add to your resume — honors and awards.
-Be specific by mentioning the award’s name, the organization that granted it, and the date received, and if the name is not self-explanatory, include a bullet about its significance.
+Be specific by mentioning the award’s name, the organization that granted it, and the date received.
+If the name is not self-explanatory, include a bullet about its significance.

 Many job seekers have an internship, training or apprenticeship under their belt.